 - What time of day did I do my reactive tasks?

-Taking a more deliberate and analytical approach to your day can help you find what works on a daily basis and moves you toward your bigger recruitment goals overall.
+Taking a more deliberate and analytical approach to your day can help you find what strategies work best for you.